mem0ai/mem0/examples/nextjs/README.md

 python app.py  #To run the app in development mode
 ```

 Before deploying the app, open `fly.toml` file and update the `name` variable to something unique.
-This is important as `fly.io` requires users to provide a globally unique deployment app name.
+This is important as `fly.io` requires users to provide a globally unique deployment app names.

 Run `ec deploy` to deploy your app on Fly.io.
 Once you deploy your app, your slack bot will be live!